 Establishing Domicile:

-To establish domicile, you or your parent(s) must meet the following criteria:
+To establish domicile, you or your parent(s) must meet one of the following criteria:

 TMDSAS Medical School Application Timeline